iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Won't know if it works till it's needed.
 Hopefully never.
 Always has a 1 superimposed on the icon, but nothing apparent when I open the app.<br> :date: __2020-05-15 20:40:40__

-> I was totally surprised on how much this app draws dowm my battery , worse than f-cebook app, will be definitely removed once things cool down ...<br> :date: __2020-05-15 00:48:59__

 #### 3-star reviews